 Where aero-towing is in progress, pilots should remain well clear of gliders under tow.
 If wire launching is used, pilots should establish the locations of either the winch or tow car and the cable, and remain well clear.
 Over-flying the active runway below 2000 ft AGL is not advised, nor is landing without first ascertaining that the cable is on the ground and not across the landing path.
 Aero-tow and winch launching are possible up to 4000 ft AGL, but launches to 1500 ft or 2000 ft AGL are normal.

 Except for operations in controlled airspace, gliding operations may be conducted no-radio, or may be on frequencies 122.5 MHz, 122.7 MHz or 122.9 MHz, which have been allocated for use by gliders.
 Unless otherwise authorised, gliding operations in controlled airspace must be conducted using the appropriate ATC frequency.
 Radio equipped gliders at non-controlled aerodromes will use the CTAF.
-Except when operationally required to maintain communications on a discrete frequency listed above, glider pilots are expected to listen out on the area VHF and announce if in potential conflict.
+Except where the use of a gliding frequency is operationally necessary, it is recommended that gliders operating above 5000 ft outside controlled airspace (Class G) monitor the Area VHF frequency.

 Gliding operations at registered/certified aerodromes